This is an accordion element with a series of buttons that open and close related content panels.

 Mariétou Ouayogodé

 Dr. Ouayogodé is interested in investigating policy-driven questions in health, behavioral, public economics, and health services research.
 During her training, Dr. Ouayogodé has gained expertise in evaluating health care reforms and understanding how and to what extent people and organizations respond to incentives and regulatory changes in the healthcare environment.
+Dr. Ouayogodé also studies the impact of external shocks like the COVID-19 pandemic on social determinants of health, mental health and access to health care.
 Prior to joining the University of Wisconsin-Madison, she completed a post-doctoral research fellowship at the Dartmouth Institute for Health Policy and Clinical Practice in the Geisel School of Medicine at Dartmouth.

 See Dr. Ouayogodé’s full bio here